takamin/mz700-js/README.md

         And the MZT is not disassembled in automatic.
         To disassemble it, you need to push that disassemble button.
         And, the tab page styles were applied to the assemble source view.
+    * v0.7.16 - Fix a CLI emulation bug that could not start to run.
 * v0.6.0 - Some panels are resizable.
 And truely fullscreen mode is available.
     * v0.6.1 - On fullscreen mode, The input from keyboard is enabled.
     * v0.6.2 - Improve the beep sound and decrease the pop noise.